 In addition, they engage in policy interventions and public awareness campaigns.

-Joe's works are currently being exhibited as part of an online auction for the DRCC alongside pieces by other artists such as Fatti Burke and Conor Merriman.
+Joe's works have recently been exhibited as part of an online auction for the DRCC alongside pieces by other artists such as Fatti Burke and Conor Merriman.

 The works – each of which conceptualises 'Hope' – celebrate 40 years of the organisation and aim to raise money for their tireless efforts in achieving empathetic and tangible societal progress, something Joe entrusts the future generation with entirely.

 "I feel so absolutely positive about future generations," Joe says.

 "I love working with kids and watching their ideas push the boundaries of secondary schooling.
 We speak about some of the topics of my works in quieter moments such as painting or drawing and to be able to discuss the broader aspects of consent or mental health with them is amazing.

 "It's along that vein that I think International Men's Day is a good thing – if a bit ridiculous.
 It's like everything else in that it's black and white and I live in the grey area.
 If it can highlight things that can get better, then it's fundamentally good.

 "We already live in a patriarchal society and we really don't need any more of that – but if it gets men to believe that bottling up emotions is bad and that anything about talking things out is quintessentially fitting with one gender over another – then it is vital."